Miele Triflex HX1 vs. Dyson V12 Detect

 Edge Cleaning

-There’s little difference with edge cleaning for the Miele Triflex HX1 and Dyson V12 Detect.
+There’s little difference between edge cleaning for the Miele Triflex HX1 and Dyson V12 Detect.

 Both are efficient, needing only a few passes to vacuum debris from this area.